 Figs should be allowed to ripen fully on the tree before they are picked.
 They will not ripen if picked when immature.
 A ripe fruit will be soft and starting to bend at the neck.
-Harvesing should be done gently to avoid bruising.
-Fresh figs do not keep well and can be stored in the refrigerator for only few days.
+Harvesting should be done gently to avoid bruising.
+Fresh figs do not keep well and can be stored in the refrigerator for only a few days.
 Some fig varieties are delicious when dried.
 They take 4 – 5 days to dry under the sun and 10 -12 hours in a dehydrator.
 Dried figs can be stored for six to eight months.
+Dried Fig Info.

 Young fig trees should be watered regularly until fully established.
 In dry western climates, water mature trees deeply at least every one or two weeks.
 Desert gardeners may have to water more frequently.
 Mulch the soil around the trees to conserve moisture.
 If a tree is not getting enough water, the leaves will turn yellow and drop.
 Also, drought-stressed trees will not produce fruit and are more susceptible to nematode damage.
-Recently planted trees are particularly susceptible to water deficits, often runt out, and die.
+Recently planted trees are particularly susceptible to water deficits, and often run out, and die.
+Dried Fig Info.

 The Egyptians, being preoccupied with their digestion, had a habit of fasting.
-The fig having mild laxative properties appealed to them as food which was delicious as well as healthy.
-Figs are rich in iron, calcium, phosphorus and potassium.
-Vitamin C and the B group vitamins are also present in small quantities.
-They are also a good source of fibre.
+The fig having mild laxative properties appealed to them as food that was delicious as well as healthy.
+Figs are rich in iron, calcium, phosphorus, and potassium.
+Vitamin C and B group vitamins are also present in small quantities.
+They are also a good source of fiber.
 Figs have the highest overall mineral content of all common fruits.
-A 40 gram (1/4 cup) serving provides 244 mg of potassium (7% of the DV), 53 mg of calcium (6% of the DV) and 1.2 mg of iron (6% of the DV).
-Figs are free from fat, sodium and cholesterol.
-The health benefits of figs include promoting healthy bowel function due to the high levels of fibre.
+A 40-gram (1/4 cup) serving provides 244 mg of potassium (7% of the DV), 53 mg of calcium (6% of the DV), and 1.2 mg of iron (6% of the DV).
+Figs are free from fat, sodium, and cholesterol.
+The health benefits of figs include promoting healthy bowel function due to the high levels of fiber.
 Figs are amongst the most highly alkaline foods, making them useful in balancing the pH of the body.
-Figs are high in natural and simple sugars, minerals and fibre.
-They contain good levels of potassium, calcium, magnesium, iron, copper and manganese.
+Figs are high in natural and simple sugars, minerals, and fiber.
+They contain good levels of potassium, calcium, magnesium, iron, copper, and manganese.
 Dried figs contain an impressive 250mg of calcium per 100g, compared to whole milk with only 118mg.
-Figs are among the tastiest and most versatile of fruits, happy in company with honey, sugar, thin prosciutto, sweet spices such as ginger, cinnamon and cloves and the sharpness of lemon and orange.
+Figs are among the tastiest and most versatile of fruits, happy in company with honey, sugar, thin prosciutto, sweet spices such as ginger, cinnamon, and cloves, and the sharpness of lemon and orange.
+Dried Fig Info.